Abdull8870/Data-Mining-Course-Project/README.md

 # MULTIPLE IMPUTATION VIA MARKOV CHAIN AND MONTE CARLO SIMULATION (MCMC)

-This project is been done as a part of Data Mining course which helps in predicting the missing values present in the dataset with the help of famous MCMCM sampling.
+This project is been done as a part of Data Mining course which helps in predicting the missing values present in the dataset with the help of famous MCMC sampling.

 ## Features